Function Overloading in Python: Type Checking, @overload, and Static Analysis Workflows

 Strictness Tuning for mypy and Pyright

 Enforcing exhaustive overload matching requires explicit configuration.
-Default analyzer settings often permit silent fallbacks to implementation functions.
-This masks ambiguous signatures.
+Default analyzer settings often permit silent fallbacks to the implementation signature, which masks ambiguous overload chains.

 # mypy.ini